nonas-hunter/warmup_project/README.md

 >Note: this behavior can only follow a person that exists in an otherwise featureless plane.
 The next step would be some sort of RANSAC algorithm to identify objects we want to follow (cylinders) and those we do not (walls)

->Key Takeways: Helper functions for tricky trig problems!

 >Key Takeaway: We spent awhile trying to turn our error parameters so that when it was within a certain *small* value, the robot would stop moving.
 This led to host of problems, most notably making debugging significantly harder, becasue for each bug-fix test, you must also test your error margins haven't changed.
 Instead, it is highly advised that roboti movement be mathematically linked to error, instead of just checking within a certain error bound.
+It was also very helpful to make a "loop around" function to transform our LIDAR data into a format was easier to manipulate the way we were thinking about the array algorithmically.

 ## Avoid Obstacles